Whale Detection Enhancement through Synthetic Satellite Images: Experiments And Results

 Before training, we augmented the dataset using various techniques, including a rotation range of 90 degrees, width shift range of 0.3, height shift range of 0.3, shear range of 0.5, zoom range of 0.3, horizontal flip, and vertical flip.
 These data augmentation techniques are applied to the images to artificially increase the dataset's diversity and expose the model to various transformations that may occur in real-world scenarios.
 By incorporating these augmentations, we aim to enhance the model's ability to generalize and improve its performance on unseen data during training.

-Throughout the training process, we utilized a batch size of 32 and conducted training for 100 epochs.
-To ensure reliable and consistent results, each training was run at least 10 times (trials), and the best result was selected for further analysis and comparison.
+Throughout the training process, we used a batch size of 32 and conducted training for 100 epochs.
+To ensure reliable and consistent results, each training was performed at least 10 times (tests), and the best result was selected for further analysis and comparison.

 By conducting these extensive tests on both Unet and FPN networks, we aimed to determine the usability of our rendered synthetic image and identify the most suitable model for \textit{SeaDroneSim2} application.